Q. I have this really great nonfiction book idea. Now what?

-A. If you were to go back and read between the lines, you’d see that all agents are always hungry and hunting for good stuff.
-It’s rare that any agency finds something wonderful, and you’d be surprised how fiercely we all fight for anything good that comes to us simultaneously.
+A. If you read between the lines on this page, you’ll see that like all agents, we are always hungry for good stuff.
+It’s just so rare to find anything wonderful!
+Agents fight to represent to good projects, because they’re so rare.
 If you have credentials on your topic, a good idea and a large, growing platform, we’ll be thrilled to talk to you.
 Otherwise, you’re right: it IS hard to get the agency’s attention.
-Consider reframing the way you look at publishing.
-Like the intentionally misquoted military recruitment slogan our founder Wendy Keller always tells new authors…
+Consider working on your proposal so that it is fabulous.

 That’s the easiest path to getting the attention you want from a good, honest agent.